INTRODUCTION

 HOW OMEGA-3S SUPPORT HEART FUNCTION

-Omega-3 fatty acids benefit the heart health in several ways.
+Omega-3 fatty acids benefit heart health in several ways.
 They help keep arteries flexible, ensuring smooth blood flow and reducing the risk of blockages.
 These fats also lower the production of harmful triglycerides, which, when elevated, increase heart disease risk.
-Additionally, omega-3s support healthy heart rhythms by reducing the chances of irregular beats.
-By incorporating omega-3s into your diet, you help your heart work more efficiently and lower the risk of cardiovascular complications.
+Additionally, omega-3 fatty acids support healthy heart rhythms by reducing the chances of irregular beats.
+By incorporating omega-3 fatty acids into your diet, you help your heart work more efficiently and lower the risk of cardiovascular complications.

 REDUCING INFLAMMATION FOR A HEALTHIER HEART